Syllabus for Math 123 (Introduction to

 (4)

-Get your questions answered quickly by the course instructor or a classmate.
+Get your questions answered quickly by a tutor, a course instructor, or a

 (5)